-The September 2011 Academic Support Program for Student-Athletes Report recommended that the Advisory Committee to the ASPSA be revitalized.
+History of the Committee: The September 2011 Academic Support Program for Student-Athletes Report recommended that the Advisory Committee to the ASPSA be revitalized.
 Subsequently, the Senior Associate Dean for Undergraduate Education appointed a committee for service in staggered terms.
-In Fall 2013, responsibility for this committee transferred to the Provost, who appoints members to the committee:
+In Fall 2013, responsibility for this committee transferred to the Provost, who appointed members to the committee:

 - Senior Associate Dean for Undergraduate Education (ex-officio)

 - Admissions Director (ex-officio)

 - Faculty Athletics Committee Chair (ex-officio)

 - Senior Associate Athletics Director with responsibilities for Compliance (ex-officio)